 Check your inbox!
 Set aside thirty minutes to one hour twice a week to go over your inbox on all social platforms.
 Users may be reaching out to learn about a service you provide, have a question on store hours, looking for employment, or just want to connect.
 This is a great way to have a personal tie between your business and individual users.
 Ignoring these messages could have you missing out on potential customers or clients!

 Tag, location and hashtag.
 Posting a picture of your favorite coffee shop?
 We do this all the time!
 To read about our favorite spots in NY and LA, visit our blogs over our favorite NY and LA coffee shops.
 When we post a pic of our morning latte, we always tag the coffee shop and put our location there.
-Not only does this support a fav business of ours, it increases our audience tremendously.
+Not only does this support a fav business of ours, but it also increases our audience tremendously.
 Like we said before, when we search for a lunch spot, we go to their Instagram, and often click on “tagged photos.”
 We often fall in love with someone’s account through tagged photos!
 Never miss an opportunity by tagging another business, person or location.